ZaaakW/Gota.io-Bots/README.md

 # 📝 | Overview

-Gota.io bots remake by Muaric
+Gota.io bots remake by Muaric (You must be upgrade the script)

 [Installation](#installation) is easy in the sense that you should have a bit of coding experience.
 For those that don't, i'd reccomend navigating to certain modules, extracting them, and adding them to your own bot.